TopBrussels/FCNCAnalysis/README.md

 cd localsubmission

-python createSubmitScript.py %creates the submission scripts.
-You can run 1 interactively to make sure there are no bugs in the code
+python createSubmitScriptWithCopy.py #creates the submission scripts.

+cd SubmitScripts/DATE/CHANNEL #You can run 1 interactively to make sure there are no bugs in the code in the test directory

-source SubmitAll.sh
+source SubmitAll.sh #submits the jobs.
+If you have a lot of jobs (>1500), you can run 'source MakeTXTforMassiveSubmission.sh; big-submission massiveJobSumbission.txt'

-check status with 'qstat -u kderoove'
+check status with 'qstat -u kderoove' #Or on the webpage http://mon.iihe.ac.be/jobview/overview.html

-cd ../../scripts #change the channel and date in Merger.py & MakePlots.C
+cd ../../scripts #change the channel and date in Merger.py

-source PlotBomb.sh #This will merge your output controlPlots, as well as your ntuples into 1 file respectively and store them in the directory ../Merged, with the appropriate tag.
-At the same time, the controlplots will be stacked into the directory ../Plots
+python Merge.py #merges the output from your Ntupler

+./TreeProcessor 0 0 _CHANNEL _DATE 0 #Runs the code on the merged trees and makes plots